karanjarwal999/Home-and-store/README.md

-#Home&store

 Hello there,

-I use some follownig tech stacks to build this project :- ● HTML
-● CSS
-● Javascript

 This project is clone of "https://www.crateandbarrel.com/" and I gave another name to our clone project is "Home&store".

 I use some follownig tech stacks to build this project :-